Fatemeh-Vahidnezhad/Gini-Decision-Tree/README.md

 - Identification of the best-split point in the dataset based on the lowest Gini impurity.
 - Scalability to handle datasets with multiple features.

-## Future Work
-This project is a work in progress, and future enhancements will include:
-- Full decision tree algorithm implementation.

 ## Installation
 Clone this repository to your local machine